atbcb/usab-uswds/_ada-guides/chapter-2-new-construction.md

 Requirements in Chapter 2 indicate which elements and spaces must be accessible on a site or in a facility (the scope of coverage).
-These "scoping" requirements apply technical provisions in Chapters 3 -- 10 to those covered elements and spaces provided on a site.
+These "scoping" requirements apply technical provisions in Chapters 3 through 10 to those covered elements and spaces provided on a site.

 Applicable building codes, design practices, and other factors determine